The Pros and Cons of Puppy Training Classes

 Sure, you can socialize your pup anywhere.
 But, what better place to socialize than in a setting with a group of playful pups just like your own?

-Not only is this type of setting generally less intimidating for your pup when it’s done well, but puppies typically have plenty of energy for running around and playing.
-So it’s a win-win for everyone!
+This type of setting is generally less intimidating for your pup when it’s done well.
+Puppies have plenty of energy for running around and playing — it’s a win-win for everyone!

 Pro #2 – Puppy Parent Education